simonboisset/typed-locale/README.md

 This library is still in the early stage, so any contribution is welcome.
 Here are some ways to contribute to this library.

-In general, the contribution process is as follows.
+In general, the contribution process is as follows:

 1. Fork this repository and make changes
 2. Create a pull request